Tail-induced spin-orbit effect in the gravitational radiation of compact binaries: Wave generation formalism

 In the multipolar-post-Minkowskian formalism~\cite{BD86,BD88,BD92}, the radiative moments are expressed in terms of two other sets of moments, referred to as the ``canonical'' moments $M_L$, $S_L$, and which are relevant to the description of the source's near zone.
 The relation between the radiative moments $U_L$, $V_L$ and the canonical ones $M_L$, $S_L$ encodes all the non-linearities in the wave propagation between the source and the detector~\cite{BD92}.
 Those relations may be re-expanded in a PN way and are then seen to contain, at the leading 1.5PN order, the contribution of the so-called gravitational-wave tails, due to backscattering of linear waves onto the space-time curvature associated with the total mass of the source itself.
 The explicit expressions at 1.5PN order are~\cite{BD92,B95} \begin{widetext}

 \end{widetext} where $M$ is the Arnowitt-Deser-Misner (ADM) mass associated with the source.
 It also coincides with the mass monopole moment.
-The remainders $\mathcal{O}(c^{-5})$ in Eq.~(\ref{eq:tails}) denote some correction terms which are at least of order 2.5PN (in particular they contain the non-linear memory effect which will not be considered in the present computation).
+The remainders $\mathcal{O}(c^{-3})_\text{non-tail}$ in Eqs.~(\ref{eq:tails}) denote some correction terms which are at least of order 1.5PN and are instantaneous or contain the non-linear memory effect which will not be considered in the present computation.
 Here $\kappa_\ell$ and $\pi_\ell$ denote some numerical constants given by~\cite{B95}

 The constant $\tau_0$ in Eqs.~(\ref{eq:tails}) is a freely specifiable time scale entering the relation between the radiative time $T_R$ and the corresponding retarded time in harmonic coordinates.

 The canonical moments $M_L$ and $S_L$ are themselves linked to six sets of multipole moments characterizing the source, collectively called the ``source'' moments and denoted $I_L$, $J_L$, $W_L$, $X_L$, $Y_L$, $Z_L$.
 The point is that those source moments are known as explicit integrals extending over the pseudo-energy-momentum tensor of the matter fields and the gravitational field of the source~\cite{B95,B98mult}.
 In the following we shall essentially need $I_L$ and $J_L$ which represent the main mass and current moments of the source.
 The other moments $W_L$, $X_L$, $Y_L$ and $Z_L$ play a little role because they are associated with a possible gauge transformation performed at linear order.
 It turns out that the difference between the canonical moments $M_L$, $S_L$ and the source moments $I_L$, $J_L$ arises only at the 2.5PN order: